daviderics/Phase1-Microsoft-Movie-Studio/README.md

 3. Hiring actors and directors that are recognized for their previous work does lead to a higher chance of making a profit.
 This could be because these people are talented and more capable of making a good movie or it could be because people are more likely to go watch a movie featuring a famous person (probably a bit of both).

 ## Repository Structure
-README.MD      Readme file for reviewers of the project.
+README.MD: Readme file for reviewers of the project.

-student.ipynb  Jupyter notebook containing the code used to explore, clean, and analyze the data.
+student.ipynb: Jupyter notebook containing the code used to explore, clean, and analyze the data.

+student.pdf: PDF version of the notebook

+presentation.pdf: Google Slides presentation

-Data           Folder containing the data used for the project, including the cleaned versions of the data.
+Data: Folder containing the data used for the project, including the cleaned versions of the data.

-Figures        Includes the figures in the presentation.
+Figures: Includes the figures in the presentation.